RoboJackets/robocup-firmware/README.md

 You should then see the ubuntu terminal application open in a separate window.
 It'll have you create a username and password, so make something memorable.

 The path to the root folder using your file explorer is:
-C:\Users\<WindowsUsername>\AppData\Local\Packages\CanonicalGroupLimited.UbuntuonWindows_79rhkp1fndgsc\LocalState\rootfs
+`C:\Users\<WindowsUsername>\AppData\Local\Packages\CanonicalGroupLimited.UbuntuonWindows_79rhkp1fndgsc\LocalState\rootfs`
 This will be represented as a / in the terminal.
-You can get here quickly in the Ubuntu terminal by typing "cd /"
+You can get here quickly in the Ubuntu terminal by typing `cd /`

-By default, when using WSL, you'll be in your user folder for WSL, so:
+By default, when using WSL, you'll be in your home directory for WSL, so:
-C:\Users\<WindowsUsername>\AppData\Local\Packages\CanonicalGroupLimited.UbuntuonWindows_79rhkp1fndgsc\LocalState\rootfs\home\<WSLUsername>
+`C:\Users\<WindowsUsername>\AppData\Local\Packages\CanonicalGroupLimited.UbuntuonWindows_79rhkp1fndgsc\LocalState\rootfs\home\<WSLUsername>`
 This will be represented as a ~ in the terminal.
-You can get here quickly in the Ubuntu terminal by typing "cd ~"
+You can get here quickly in the Ubuntu terminal by typing `cd ~`

+Additionally, you'll notice you now have two new apps on your computer, those being WSL and Ubuntu.
+Using the Ubuntu app is recommended going forward because it'll place you in the home directory by default, but operating in both is much the same process.
 When you do the following steps, execute them from the ~ directory.

-Additionally, you'll notice you now have two new apps on your computer, those being WSL and Ubuntu.
-I recommend using the Ubuntu app when you want to execute commands from the command line (for RoboCup purposes) going forward because it'll place you in the ~ directory by default, but operating in both is much the same process.

 2) Clone the repository